amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 this response.

 We chose our benchmarks from the FlashFill paper because the 238 tasks are, unfortunately, not publicly available.
-In general, our benchmark suite goes beyond the level of difficulty required for data cleaning.
 Many real-life file format descriptors involve large numbers of disjunctions and nested iterations, which FlashFill is either bad at (for disjunctions) or cannot handle at all (nested iterations).

-A more thorough comparison to FlashFill is present in the previous Synthesizing Bijective Lenses paper.
+In our previous work on synthesizing bijective lenses, we compared FlashFill to our bijective synthesis algorithm in more detail, finding that FlashFill was able to synthesize just 5 of the 39 examples that we had at that time due to the presence of nested iterations.
+In any subsequent version of this paper, we would be happy to compare our work with FlashFill in greater detail.

 All benchmarks were performed on a 2.5 GHz Intel Core i7 processor with 16 GB of 1600 MHz DDR3 running macOS High Sierra.